One-drop rule: Antebellum conditions

 It is a scientific fact that there is not one full-blooded Caucasian on the floor of this convention.
-Every member has in him a certain mixture of ... colored blood ...
+Every member has in him a certain mixture of ... colored blood ....
 It would be a cruel injustice and the source of endless litigation, of scandal, horror, feud, and bloodshed to undertake to annul or forbid marriage for a remote, perhaps obsolete trace of Negro blood.
 The doors would be open to scandal, malice, and greed.

 The one-drop rule was not formally codified as law until the 20th century, from 1910 in Tennessee to 1930 as one of Virginia's "racial integrity laws", with similar laws in several other states in between.

 Native Americans

-In the early colonial years, children born of one Indigenous and one non-Native parent usually had a white father and an Indigenous mother.
-This was largely due to the majority of the early colonists being male.
-As many Native American tribes had matrilineal kinship systems, they considered the children to be born to the mother's family and clan.
-If they were raised in the culture, they were considered members of the community, and therefore, fully Native American.

 Prior to colonization, and still in traditional communities, the idea of determining belonging by degree of "blood" was, and is, unheard of.
 Native American tribes did not use blood quantum law until the U.S. government introduced the Indian Reorganization Act of 1934, instead determining tribal status on the basis of kinship, lineage and family ties.
 However, many land cession treaties, particularly during Indian removal in the 19th century, contained provisions for "mixed-blood" descendants of European and native ancestry to receive either parcels of land ceded in the treaty, or a share in a lump sum of money, with specifications as to the degree of tribal ancestry required to qualify.
 Though these did not typically apply a one-drop rule, determining the ancestry of individual claimants was not straightforward, and the process was often rife with fraud.

 Among patrilineal tribes, such as the Omaha, historically a child born to an Omaha mother and a white father could belong officially to the Omaha tribe only if the child were formally adopted into it by a male citizen.
 In contemporary practice, tribal laws around citizenship and parentage can vary widely between nations.

 Between 1904 and 1919, tribal members with any amount of African ancestry were disenrolled from the Chitimacha tribe of Louisiana, and their descendants have since then been denied tribal membership.